andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 ### Gelfand Problems 115 and 116 (a) and 116 (b)
 We've now slid into Gelfand spot-the-pattern territory, and there is indeed a pattern.

-First up we're back at a to the power of something minus {% m %}b{% em %} to the power of the same thing.
+First up we're back at {% m %}a{% em %} to the power of {% m %}something{% em %} minus {% m %}b{% em %} to the power of {% m %}the same thing{% em %}.
 Here we have a a worked example, which I'm going to do too.
-Here Gelfand has acquiesced and already put in the extra step for our benefit.
+Gelfand has acquiesced and already put in the extra step for our benefit.

 {% math %}a^4 - b^4 = {% endmath %}